ROUND DANCING — CHOREOGRAPHED BALLROOM

 qqs;

-In closed position, facing wall, step back with trail foot (woman forward), recover (woman back and turn LF), side R (woman back L to L-position, -;
+In closed position, perhaps facing the wall, step back with trail foot (woman forward), recover (woman turns 1/4 LF and steps bk R), side R (W bk L) to an L-position M wall & W RLOD, -;

 In the Guenthners' Love Walked In IV, part A begins with a fan; hockey stick;; open hip twist; fan; alemana;; shoulder to shoulder; fence line; and a half basic; to a whip;